novialim/bamazon/README.md

 | 02            | Clothing        | 60000           | 100000        | 40000        |

 6. The `total_profit` column should be calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` should not be stored in any database.
 You should use a custom alias.

-7. If you can't get the table to display properly after a few hours, then feel free to go back and just add `total_profit` to the `departments` table.

-   * Hint: You may need to look into aliases in MySQL.

-   * Hint: You may need to look into GROUP BYs.

-   * Hint: You may need to look into JOINS.

-   * **HINT**: There may be an NPM package that can log the table to the console.
-What's is it?
-Good question :)

 - - -